AtlasOfLivingAustralia/galah-python-workshop/_episodes/05-Group-By-Example.md

 11                              SA Fauna      2
 ```

-We can see that there are 12 data resources that have provided the ALA observations of *Litoria peronii*, and surprisingly, FrogID provides the second most observations!
+We can see that there are 12 data resources that have provided the ALA observations of *Litoria peronii*.

 Now, in the query above, we specified that we want records since 2018.
 However, we can also see how many records came from each year by adding `year` to the `group_by` arguments.